Emon-dey/NSF_REU_2022/README.md

 ./sender.bash
 # record results from opened terminals and rerun experiment to generate an average packet loss
 ```
+Comparison of TCP and UDP is based on packet loss probability trends that vary with agent distance in a multi-agent environment.
+This system uses a master-based (ROS1) architecture generated using the code described above.
 ![Preliminary Results](preliminary_results-1.png)

 # Package for Testing Performance of Ros2 system